 There is no shortage of haunted locations in the state of Michigan.
 From the phantom ships and haunted lighthouses of the Great Lakes to the ghostly activity in the cottages that are nestled within the forests, Michigan is a state where the spirits are restless.

+Some of the most haunted places in Michigan are houses.
 All across the state, living humans aren't the only inhabitants of these spooky haunted homes.
-It is important to note that, fascinating as haunted claims are, the homes listed below are private residences and not open to the public.
+It is important to note that, fascinating as haunted claims are, some of the homes listed below are private residences and not open to the public.

-- Columbia Court Apartments, Battle Creek: This 100-year old apartment building boasts a variety of activity of a supernatural nature.
-Occurrences include doors opening and closing by themselves, lights flickering and the sounds of voices heard at night.
+This 100-year old apartment building boasts a variety of activity of a supernatural nature.
+Occurrences include doors opening and closing by themselves, lights flickering, and the sounds of voices heard at night.

-- The Bailey House, Lowell: Located on Bailey Street in Lowell, visitors to this abandoned house claim many activities including running water in a house that has had its utilities cut off.
+Located on Bailey Street in Lowell, visitors to this abandoned house claim many activities including running water in a house that has had its utilities cut off.
 Blood stains have been reported to appear on walls, and a creepy presence pervades the atmosphere throughout.
+Some also report encountering the ghost of a screaming girl.

-- The Felt Estate, Saugatuck: This house is reported to be haunted by numerous entities, and boasts encounters with so-called "shadow people" within its walls.
-The tale behind Felt Mansion is that of the inventor Dorr E. Felt and his wife, Agnes.
-It is Agnes that is said to haunt the premises.
-She died soon after the house was completed, and it is rumored that she haunts the mansion as a way of enjoying the home after death in a way she didn't have the chance to in life.
+Felt Mansion is reportedly haunted by numerous entities and boasts encounters with shadow people within its walls.
+The tale behind Felt Mansion is that of the inventor Dorr E. Felt and his wife, Agnes, who haunts the premises.
+Agnes died soon after the house was completed, and rumors suggest she haunts the mansion as a way of enjoying the home after death in a way she didn't have the chance to in life.
+The grand estate is available for tours and hosts private and public events, as well.

 Michigan has many legendary haunts with compelling stories to explain these ethereal visitors.